dockur/windows/readme.md

     You can supply your own ISO file by naming it ```custom.iso``` and placing it in the ```/storage``` folder.

-    Make sure to delete every other file in this folder, so that there are no leftovers from previous installations.
+    Make sure to delete any other files in this folder, so that there are no leftovers from previous installations.
 Then follow the same steps as for [manual installation](https://github.com/dockur/windows/tree/master?tab=readme-ov-file#how-do-i-perform-a-manual-installation).

   * ### How do I increase the amount of CPU or RAM?